THE BATTLE OVER ROADS IN THE BOUNDARY WATERS

-Birth of northern Minnesota tourism
+Birth of Tourism in Northern Minnesota

 In 1920, if you wanted to go up Minnesota’s north shore, you would most likely take a steamer from Two Harbors.
 You could drive, but the road was — to put it generously — primitive.